SaPeresi/wg-public-z-cloud/README.md

 **Governance**

-z/OS open environment is a project hosted by the [[Open Mainframe Project]{.ul}](https://openmainframeproject.org/).
+Open zOS enablement is a project hosted by the [[Open Mainframe Project]{.ul}](https://openmainframeproject.org/).
 This project has established its\' own processes for managing day-to-day processes in the project